-Name of Director Kwek Leng Peck Ng Sey Ming Age 63 45 Date of appointment 1 September 1982 8 May 2017 Job Title Executive Chairman A member of the Remuneration Committee ("RC") and Hong Leong Asia Share Option Scheme 2000 Committee ("SOSC") Non-Executive and Independent Director A member of the Audit and Risk Committee, RC and SOSC Date of last re-election as Director (if applicable) 28 April 2017 27 April 2018 Country of principal residence Singapore Singapore Board's comments on the re- election (including rationale, selection criteria, and the search and nomination process) The Board reviewed the recommendation of the NC on the re-election of Mr Kwek Leng Peck and Mr Ng Sey Ming and took into account, inter alia, the NC's report to the Board on the evaluation of Mr Kwek Leng Peck and Mr Ng Sey Ming; and their skills sets, experience and contribution to the effectiveness of the Board (which included their participation at Board and Board committees' meetings) as well as their time commitments especially for Directors who have other company board representations and/or principal commitments, and also reviewed the independence of Mr Ng.
-The Board recommends the re-election of Mr Kwek Leng Peck and Mr Ng Sey Ming as Directors of the Company.
-For more details on the NC's evaluation process, please refer to Principle 4: Board Membership and Principle 5: Board Performance on pages 27 to 29 of the Corporate Governance Report.
-Whether appointment is executive, and if so, the area of responsibility Yes Executive Chairman No
+Name of Director Kwek Leng Peck Ng Sey Ming Age 63 45 Date of appointment 1 September 1982 8 May 2017 Job Title Executive Chairman A member of the Remuneration Committee ("RC") and Hong Leong Asia Share Option Scheme 2000 Committee ("SOSC") Non-Executive and Independent Director A member of the Audit and Risk Committee, RC and SOSC Date of last re-election as Director (if applicable) 28 April 2017 27 April 2018 Country of principal residence Singapore Singapore Board's comments on the re- election (including rationale, selection criteria, and the search and nomination process) Leng Peck and Mr Ng Sey Ming and took into account, inter alia, Whether appointment is executive, and if so, the area of responsibility 1.
+1. 1.
+1. 1.
+1. 1.
+1. 1.
+1. 1.
+1. 1.
+1